mehty8/anti-social-app/README.md

    <img src="/user-finder.png" alt="Look for users" >
    <p> </p>
    <p>
       Here You can find the result of the user-search.
-By tapping You can send a friend request
+By tapping on th frames, You can send friend requests.
    </p>
    <h2></h2>
 </div>